-Claude de Vastey Jones, Esquire

-Judith S. Bresler, Esquire

-Carney, Kelehan, Bresler, Bennett & Scherr, LLP

-10715 Charter Drive, Suite 200

-Columbia, MD 21044
+Claude de Vastey Jones, Esquire Judith S. Bresler, Esquire Carney, Kelehan, Bresler, Bennett & Scherr, LLP 10715 Charter Drive, Suite 200 Columbia, MD 21044 cdv@CarneyKelehan.com jsb@CarneyKelehan.com

-cdv@CarneyKelehan.com

-jsb@CarneyKelehan.com

-In addition to mailing the Proposed Decisions, I emailed copies of the Proposed Decisions to each Appellant or their attorney because of the recent slow-down of mail delivery.
-The attorneys had opted throughout this appeal process to communicate via email.
+In addition to mailing the Proposed Decisions, I emailed copies of the Proposed Decisions to the Appellants because of the recent slow-down of mail delivery.
+The parties had opted throughout this appeal process to communicate via email.
 Emailing the Proposed Decisions was appropriate given the short time for filing exceptions with the State Board.